claranet/terraform-signalfx-detectors/common/filter-tags/README.md

-# FILTER TAGS Datadog Generator
+# FILTER TAGS SignalFx Generator

 ## How to use this module